bobjolliffe/server-academy/exercises_day1.md

 Lish is in some ways equivalent to sitting in front of a physical machine.
 Later you will access the server via ssh, but having the ability to access directly via lish is an important fallback in case you are somehow locked out of access via ssh.

 > Note:  lish is a utility specific to linode.
 Other hosting
 > providers will have different ways to accomplish the same thing.

 As a precaution while we are feeling our way around the system it is a good idea to prevent outside network access.
 At least until we have secured things a bit better.
 Newborn servers are often the most vulnerable as they have not yet been properly patched and configured.
 A common mistake is that when someone acquires a new machine they power it up, connected to the internet, and then leave it running with the intention of coming back to configure later.
 If you are not going to deal with it immediately switch it off.
-Hackers are constantly probing for running machines and will chance upon your surprisingly quickly.
+Hackers are constantly probing for running machines and will chance upon yours surprisingly quickly.

 A simple way to keep us a bit safer is to enable a simple firewall.
 Ubuntu server comes by default with `ufw` (uncomplicated firewall).
 We will be discussing firewalls in more detail later, but for now just type: